History of UFC

 UFC events are something that fans look forward to every Saturday night.
 In 2022, UFC seems to put on an event almost every weekend.
 There are numbered events like “UFC 274” which are Pay-Per-View events that tend to have multiple very big fights with either title implications or popular athletes involved.
 There are also “UFC Fight Night” events that are free to watch and always have important fights, just not title fights.

 Every UFC event will start with a “preliminary card” followed by the “main card.”
-Both of these cards have multiple fights on them, usually in order of importance, and the night ends with a fight that is titled the “main event.”
+Both of these cards have multiple fights on them, usually in the order of importance, and the night ends with a fight that is titled the “main event.”

 Under the UFC, there is an ample range of fighting categories or divisions.
 The divisions, according to their weight restrictions and limits, are as follows: